 Viceroyalty of New Spain

-The viceroyalty of New Spain, a Spanish colony comprising modern Mexico, Central America, and the Caribbean; was administered locally through Mexico City from the 16th–19th centuries.
+A Spanish colony covering modern Mexico, Central America, and the Caribbean; it was administered through Mexico City from the 16th–19th centuries.

 Basics to get you started